Sandbox UI guide

 create-sandbox

-After selecting the type, provide your sandbox with a name and a title.
-The title is meant to be human-readable and should be descriptive enough to be easily identifiable.
+After selecting the type, provide a name for your sandbox in the Name field.
 The sandbox name is an all-lowercase identifier for use in API calls and should therefore be unique and concise.
 The sandbox name must begin with a letter, have a maximum of 256 characters, and consist only of alphanumeric characters and hyphens (-).
+Next, provide a title for your sandbox in the Title field.
+The title is meant to be human-readable and should be descriptive enough to be easily identifiable.

 When finished, select Create.